Grim Forecast From U.N. On Global Climate Change

 Scientists and climate researchers have long doubted that the 1.5-degree C goal was practical or economically feasible.

 Their new report lays out the difficulty in stark detail: it would require a 40-50 percent reduction in emissions by 2030 (global emissions are currently rising).
-It would mean a carbon-neutral world--one with no net additional greenhouse gases in the atmosphere--by 2050.
+It would mean a carbon-neutral world — one with no net additional greenhouse gases in the atmosphere — by 2050.

 They now say that scenario is very unlikely without new measures and technologies to remove greenhouse gases from the air, some of which have yet to be invented.